 The Clean Vehicle Assistance Program stems from the 2015 Clean Energy & Pollution Reduction Act in California (SB 350), which directed state agencies to identify and assess barriers for low-income consumers to clean transportation options.
 In December 2017, the California Air Resources Board (CARB) approved a $5 million grant to provide financial assistance to low-income residents through low-interest financing and vehicle price-downs, which became Beneficial State Foundation’s Clean Vehicle Assistance Program.

-Through SB 1275 and other statewide policies, California is signaling a commitment to equity in low-carbon technology adoption, which has historically benefited the most affluent communities.
-Programs like California’s Clean Vehicle Rebate Project (CVRP), which had no income limit in its early phases, and the nationwide tax credits on electric and plug-in hybrid vehicles, have supported increased adoption of clean vehicle technologies but have also contributed to significant disparities in ownership rates across income, ethnicity, and gender.
+Through SB 1275 and other statewide policies, California is signaling a commitment to equity in low-carbon technology adoption.
+Clean technology has historically benefited the most affluent communities.
+Consider programs like California’s Clean Vehicle Rebate Project (CVRP).
+The project had no income limit in its early phases.
+Moreover, the nationwide tax credits on electric and plug-in hybrid vehicles have supported increased adoption of clean vehicle technologies.
+But they also contributed to significant disparities in ownership rates across income, ethnicity, and gender.

-Much still needs to be done in California to close the gaps in clean transportation access and to shift California’s investments in clean vehicles into the low-income communities that will benefit the most.
-I feel lucky to have completed my fellowship with an organization like Beneficial State Foundation who is committed to taking an equity approach with the Clean Vehicle Assistance Program and who understands how decisions in implementation can be the defining factor in the program’s success.
+California still needs to do a lot to close the gaps in clean transportation access.
+This includes investments to get clean vehicles into California’s low-income communities that will benefit the most.
+I feel lucky to complete my fellowship with an organization like Beneficial State Foundation.
+The foundation is committed to an equity approach to the Clean Vehicle Assistance Program and understands how implementation decisions can be the defining factor in the program’s success.

-This blog post reflects the author’s personal views and opinions, and does not represent the views and opinions of Beneficial State Bank and/or Beneficial State Foundation.
+This blog post reflects the author’s personal views and opinions.
+It does not represent the views and opinions of Beneficial State Bank and/or Beneficial State Foundation.